 Femtosecond time-resolved x-ray spectroscopy is sensitive to low energy excitations and transient energy shifts \cite{stamm_2010,smith_JPCL_2020,Rothenbach2019,diesen_PRL_2021,sidiropoulos_PRX_2021,lojewski_2023}.
 It is, thus, a potentially powerful tool for investigating photo-excited non-equilibrium states in Mott and CT insulators.
 Recently, a strong sub-gap excitation has been shown to modify the gap size during the pulse both in cuprate~\cite{baykusheva_2022} and nickelate~\cite{wang2022,granas2022} CT insulators.
 These effects can be attributed to photo-manipulations of the screening environment~\cite{baykusheva_2022}, the magnetic order~\cite{wang2022}, or the hybridization between correlated and itinerant orbitals~\cite{granas2022}, coined dynamical Franz-Keldysh effect~\cite{tancogne2020}.
 A natural open question is how this picture changes in the case of resonant excitations, which create long-lived charge carriers in the conduction band, and lead to so-called photo-doped states which may host various nontrivial quantum phases \cite{stojchevska2014,li2018,kaneko2019,li2020}.
 To understand these states, and to potentially design targeted excitation pathways, it is important to clarify the different nature of the charge carriers in photo-doped and chemically doped states, and to disentangle effects such as band shifts due to dynamical screening \cite{golez2019, tancogne2018} and charge redistribution between orbitals \cite{sandri2015,he2016,golez2019,beaulieu2021} from the dynamics of Mott excitons or electronic $d$-$d$ excitations \cite{Strand2017, Rincon2018, gillmeister2020, aaron2022}.

-In this Letter, we demonstrate how time-resolved x-ray absorption spectroscopy (XAS) in combination with non-equilibrium dynamical mean-field theory (DMFT)~\cite{georges1996,aoki2014} can help to achieve this goal for the paradigmatic CT insulator NiO.
-We identify long-lived energy shifts and lineshape modifications in the excitonic peaks at the Ni $L_3$ and O $K$ absorption edges, and link them to orbital occupations and the screening environment.
-The observed spectral changes at the O $K$ edge reveal differences in the nature of photo-doped and chemically doped holes.
-In addition, we resolve a short-lived Ni $L_3$ pre-edge feature that represents many-body multiplets, i.e. Hund's excitations.
-Since these phenomena are representative of generic charge transfer insulators, our results show how time-resolved XAS can reveal relevant information on the excitation pathways in this material family.
+In this Letter, we demonstrate for the paradigmatic CT insulator NiO how time-resolved x-ray absorption spectroscopy (tr-XAS) combined with non-equilibrium dynamical mean-field theory (DMFT)~\cite{georges1996,aoki2014} can provide exactly this information upon resonant pumping.
+We identify energy shifts and lineshape modifications in the excitonic peaks at the Ni $L_3$ and O $K$ absorption edges, and link them to orbital occupations and the screening environment.
+In addition, we resolve a short-lived Ni $L_3$ pre-edge feature that represents many-body multiplets, i.e. $d$-$d$ excitations, as confirmed by the non-thermal generalization of multiplet ligand field theory.